lgatto/lgatto.github.io/_drafts/2017-09-24-EPFL-open-science.md

 Open research/science should also be

-- inclusive
+- Inclusive

 More on this below.

 ## Open vs. closed?

-Let's first reflect on the nature of science, and whether there really should be anything like open or closed science.
+Let's first reflect on the nature of science, and whether there really should be anything like *explicitly* open science.

 In 1942, Robert Merton introduced his four
 [Mertonian norms of Science](https://en.wikipedia.org/wiki/Mertonian_norms) (pdf: